-116 Roslyn Layton.
+&lt;sup>127 Roslyn Layton.
 Which Open Internet Framework is Best for Mobile App innovation?
 An empirical inquiry of net neutrality rules around the world.
 Aalborg University, 2017.

-http://vbn.aau.dk/en/publications/which-open-internet-framework-is-best-for-mobile-app-innovation (b1f05c8d-b31e-47cd-b19d-bcf6893e7e5b).html domestic players.
-118
+$http://vbn.aau.dk/en/publications/which-open-internet-framework-is-best-for-mobile-app-innovation (b1f05c8d-b31e-47cd-b19d-bcf6893e7e5b). \\html$ services, and data.
+Indeed, many internet-related firms and industries have taken advantage of the regulatory process to win favorable treatment for themselves at the expense of their competitors and consumers.
+Foreign counterparts have learned from the rent-seeking behavior of Americans firms, and it has boomeranged.
+Now foreign governments find ways to regulate American firms to reward their domestic players.